-Each resident is provided with an extra-long twin bed frame (with materials to loft the bed), mattress (extra-long twin 81" long) and pad, desk and chair, storage drawers, closet space, window blinds, wastebasket and recycle bin.
+Each resident is provided with an extra-long twin bed frame, mattress (extra-long twin 81" long), desk and chair, closet space, window blinds, wastebasket and recycle bin.

-Rooms may be individualized, but must comply with safety and fire codes and may not damage any room surface or furniture.
-Construction is prohibited in a resident's room.
+Residential spaces may be individualized, but residents must comply with safety and fire codes and may not damage any room surface or furniture.
+Construction is prohibited in all residential spaces.
 Elevated floors or other platforms are prohibited.
 Nothing can restrict the room exit, and a 36-inch minimum passageway to the door must be maintained.
 Nothing can be placed within 36 inches of the front of the heating/AC unit, sprinkler head or smoke detector.
 Modifications to the electrical, lighting or mechanical systems are prohibited.
+Students are prohibited from mounting televisions on the walls.
 Posters are allowed in a resident's room, but removable tape that does not mar walls, woodwork and ceilings must be used.
 Only pushpins may be used on sheetrock walls.
 Any type of tape that pulls the paint and paper off may result in a damage charge.
-Prohibited materials include, but are not limited to, nails, screws, duct/cellophane tape, double-stick pads and poster putty.
+Prohibited materials include, but are not limited to, screws, duct/cellophane tape, double-stick pads and poster putty.
 These materials cause damage and may result in repair costs to the resident.
-Damages to a room or its contents not recorded on the room condition card given to a student at check-in are charged to the student and/or roommate(s).
+Damages to a residential space or its contents not recorded on the residential space condition card given to a student at check-in are charged to the student and/or roommate(s).

 A complete list of recommended items to bring — as well as items that are not allowed in campus housing facilities — can be found in the Resource Guide for Families.

-We offer many services in our residence halls, including wired and wireless internet.
+We offer many services in our on-campus housing, including wired and wireless internet.
 Learn more about our services and other resources.

 Safety and security are a top priority for students living on campus.

-Students are encouraged to lock their door and carry their room key and K-State ID card at all times.
+Students are encouraged to lock their door and carry their bedroom key, front door key card and K-State ID card at all times.

 Summer school housing facilities have appropriate fire protection equipment, including a smoke detector in each room and a general fire alarm system.
 Housing staff and emergency facilities management staff are available 24 hours a day to respond to the needs of residents.
 Wildcat Walk, a free campus-sponsored escort program, is available 24 hours a day and is recommended for residents who are walking on campus after dark.

 We encourage you to check your family’s homeowner and vehicle insurance policies to ensure you have appropriate coverage for your belongings while at K-State.
-Housing and Dining Services and Kansas State University are not responsible for loss of or damage to, from any cause, the student’s property or any person’s property in the halls and/or dining centers.
+Housing and Dining Services and Kansas State University are not responsible for loss of or damage to, from any cause, the student’s property or any person’s property.

 Conference participants may be staying in adjoining facilities during the summer.
-Conference activities are limited to assigned corridors, lobbies and public areas.
 Residents are asked to respect the privacy of participants in other facilities and corridors.